What Inflation Means To You: Inside The Consumer Price Index

 - Private nonprofit four-year colleges charge, on average, $27,293 per year in tuition and fees.

-Of course, Mr. Bernanke would point out that, with a healthy dose of Core Inflation (extended of course to wages), those debt-burdened college grads will pay down the loans with inflated dollars.
+Of course, Mr. Bernanke would point out that, with a healthy dose of Core Inflation, those debt-burdened college grads will pay down the loans with inflated dollars.

 Which brings us back to the Fed’s efforts to increase the level of Core Inflation.
 At the macro level, Mr. Bernanke and his Federal Reserve team can doubtless make a theoretical argument for playing puppet master with inflation.
 But will their efforts — ZIRP and Quantitative Easing — achieve the desired goal?